-The capital of the land of smiles, Bangkok is often seen as the gateway to Southeast Asia and any journey around the region will inevitably see you pass through at some point.
+The capital of the land of smiles, Bangkok is often seen as the gateway to Southeast Asia.
+Any extended journey around the region will inevitably see you pass through at some point.

 Thailand’s capital is its largest city by far, with over 14.5 million inhabitants in the Bangkok Metropolitan Region.
+It’s also one of Southeast Asia‘s biggest cities.
 There are plenty of things to do in Bangkok and 3 to 4 days here should serve you well.
 It’s an excellent transport hub to get around Thailand and with two international airports its easy to fly elsewhere.
-It’s a good pace to pick up supplies, with all kinds of shops and markets to cover your needs.
+It’s a good place to pick up supplies, with all kinds of shops and markets to cover your needs.
 Generally seen as a traffic choked urban sprawl, there are some surprisingly peaceful parts, as we see below.

 10 Things to do in Bangkok